airavata-courses/scapsulators/README.md

 ### Note:
 Building the Docker image takes time ($\approx$20 minutes)- the Python dependencies of scientific libraries (PyArt, metpy, etc.) are quite heavy.

+The image is then pushed to Docker-registry after this build.
+The central release-branch and main-branch will simply download this image and run the container on port `5006`.

 ## Implementation Status